Akshi1206/Capstone-Big-Data-Engineering-/README.md

 Run the following command to create hive table: hive -f Hive_table_create.hql

-Run the following command to run the analysis on the tables we have created in hive and the save the query in output_hive_tables.txt: hive -f Hive_table_create.hql > EDA-Impala.txt
+Run the following command to run the analysis on the tables we have created in hive and the save the query in Hive_table_create.hql: hive -f Hive_table_create.hql

+Open Impala and run EDA-Impala.txt file for EDA using Hive Tables

 Open the  Capstone_EDA.ipynb file for running all the Spark SQL EDA and Open Open the  ML_Pipeline.ipynb file for running all the ML commands